John Dickinson: Social and religious views

-Dickinson was a self-taught scholar of history, and spent most of his time in historical research.
+Dickinson was a self-taught scholar of history and spent most of his time in historical research.
 As an intellectual, he thought that men should think for themselves, and his deepening studies led him to refuse to sign the Declaration of Independence, which was subsequently unanimously adopted by the remaining delegates to the Second Continental Congress.
-Dickinson did not consider it wise to plunge into immediate war; rather, he thought it best to use diplomacy to attain political ends and used the insights he gained from his historical studies to justify his caution.
+Dickinson did not consider it wise to plunge into war; rather, he thought it best to pursue diplomacy to attain political ends and used the insights he gained from his historical studies to justify his caution.
 Given that Dickinson was raised in an aristocratic family, his cautious and thoughtful temperament was influenced by his Quaker affiliation and upbringing.
-As Dickinson grew to learn more about historical movements, however, he came to embrace the Revolutionary cause.
+As Dickinson learned more about historical movements, however, he came to embrace the Revolutionary cause.
 Dickinson was very careful and refined in thought.
 Dickinson wrote in 1767, "We cannot act with too much caution in our disputes.
 Anger produces anger; and differences, that might be accommodated by kind and respectful behavior, may, by imprudence, be enlarged to an incurable rage."
 He did not behave rashly, insisting that prudence was the key to great politics.
-Dickinson used his study of history and furthered his education to become a lawyer, which exposed him to more historical schooling.
+Dickinson used his study of history to further his education to become a lawyer.
+This pursuit would expose him to more historical schooling.
 His education and religion allowed him to make important political decisions based on reason and sound judgment.
 John Powell states, "...these forces of Puritanism had a vigorous expression.
 It is precisely because Dickinson epitomized the philosophic tenets of the Puritan Revolution that his theories were of enormous importance in the formation of the Constitution, and have considerable meaning for us today."
 His studies of history and religious viewpoints had a profound impact on his political thought and actions.